- Born: 1952-09-14

 - Time permitting, I hope to have this work finished by March of 2019.

-- Need to migrate our Linux environment (DVLP + PROD) from ProLiant
+- Need to migrate our Linux environment (DVLP + PROD) from ProLiant ML370-g6 servers to ProLiant DL385p-gen8

-I work (software and hardware) on modern mini Mainframes and Servers (software and hardware) in a 1942 building which hasn't seen any fresh paint since
+I work on modern mini Mainframes and Servers (software and hardware) in a 1942 building which hasn't seen any fresh paint since

 1990.
 I feel like a cyberpunk character in a William